-Accordingly, it is possible that the relevant PRC authorities could, at any time, assert that any portion or all of our, Beijing ITC's, Sohu Era's, Beijing Sohu's, Hengda's, High Century's or Sohu Internet's existing or future ownership structure and businesses violate existing or future PRC laws, regulations or policies.
-It is also possible that the new laws or regulations governing the PRC Internet sector that have been adopted or may be adopted in the future will prohibit or restrict foreign investment in, or other aspects of, any of our, Beijing ITC's, Sohu Era's, Beijing Sohu's, Hengda's, High Century's and Sohu Internet's current or proposed businesses and operations.
-In addition, these new laws and regulations may be retroactively applied to us, Beijing ITC, Sohu Era, High Century, Hengda, Beijing Sohu or Sohu Internet.
+Accordingly, it is possible that the relevant PRC authorities could, at any time, assert that any portion or all of our, Beijing ITC's, Beijing Sohu's, Hengda's, High Century's Sohu-Guolian's or Sohu Internet's existing or future ownership structure and businesses violate existing or future PRC laws, regulations or policies.
+It is also possible that the new laws or regulations governing the PRC Internet sector that have been adopted or may be adopted in the future will prohibit or restrict foreign investment in, or other aspects of, any of our, Beijing ITC's, Beijing Sohu's, Hengda's, High Century's, Sohu-Guolian's and Sohu Internet's current or proposed businesses and operations.
+In addition, these new laws and regulations may be retroactively applied to us, Beijing ITC, High Century, Hengda, Beijing Sohu, Sohu-Guolian or Sohu Internet.

-If we, Beijing ITC, Sohu Era, High Century, Beijing Sohu, Hengda or Sohu Internet were found to be in violation of any existing or future PRC laws or regulations, the relevant PRC authorities would have broad discretion in dealing with such violation, including, without limitation, the following:
+If we, Beijing ITC, High Century, Beijing Sohu, Hengda, Sohu-Guolian or Sohu Internet were found to be in violation of any existing or future PRC laws or regulations, the relevant PRC authorities would have broad discretion in dealing with such violation, including, without limitation, the following:

-- levying fines; - confiscating our, Beijing ITC's, Sohu Era's, High Century's, Hengda's, Beijing Sohu's or Sohu Internet's income; - revoking our, Beijing ITC's, Sohu Era's, High Century's, Hengda's, Beijing Sohu's or Sohu Internet's business license; - shutting down our, Beijing ITC's, Sohu Era's, Beijing Sohu's or Sohu Internet's servers and/or blocking our Web sites; - requiring us, Beijing ITC, Sohu Era, High Century, Hengda, Beijing Sohu or Sohu Internet to restructure its ownership structure or operations; and - requiring us, Beijing ITC, Sohu Era, High Century, Hengda, Beijing Sohu or Sohu Internet to discontinue any portion or all of its Internet business.
+- levving fines: - · confiscating our, Beijing ITC's, High Century's, Hengda's, Beijing Sohu's, Sohu-Guolian's or Sohu Internet's income; - · revoking our, Beijing ITC's, High Century's, Hengda's, Beijing Sohu's, Sohu-Guolian's or Sohu Internet's business license; - shutting down our, Beijing ITC's, Beijing Sohu's or Sohu Internet's servers and/or blocking our Web sites; - requiring us, Beijing ITC, High Century, Hengda, Beijing Sohu, Sohu-Guolian or Sohu Internet to restructure its ownership structure or operations; and - requiring us, Beijing ITC, High Century, Hengda, Beijing Sohu, Sohu-Guolian or Sohu Internet to discontinue any portion or all of its Internet business.

-We may be unable to collect long-term loans to officers and employees or exercise management influence associated with Beijing Sohu, High Century, Hengda or Sohu Internet.
+We may be unable to collect long-term loans to related parties or exercise management influence associated with Beijing Sohu, High Century, Sohu-Guolian, Hengda or Sohu Internet.

-At September 30, 2003 Sohu had provided long-term loans of \$5.2 million to Dr. Charles Zhang, Sohu's president and chief executive officer and a major Sohu shareholder, and certain of our employees.
+At June 30, 2003 Sohu had provided long-term loans of \$5.2 million to Dr. Charles Zhang, Sohu's president and chief executive officer and a major Sohu shareholder, and certain of our employees.
 The long-term loans are used to finance investments in Beijing Sohu and High Century, which are owned 80% by Dr. Charles Zhang and 20% by certain of our employees, Hengda, which is owned 80% by High Century and 20% by an employee, and Sohu Internet, which is owned 80% by High Century and 20% by an employee.
-Beijing Sohu, High Century, Hengda and Sohu Internet are used to facilitate our participation in telecommunications, Internet content and certain other businesses in China where foreign ownership is either prohibited or restricted.
+Beijing Sohu, High Century, Hengda and Sohu Internet are used to facilitate our participation in telecommunications, Internet content, financial services and certain other businesses in China where foreign ownership is either prohibited or restricted.
+We expect that we will continue to be involved in and provide additional financial support under similar arrangements in the future, subject to the restrictions set forth in the Sarbanes-Oxley Act of 2002 with respect to loans to directors and executive officers.